 An initiative worth mentioning concerns the 'Mobility and short-stay visas' with the objective to facilitate mobility among Cape Verde and EU.
 In this regard, Portugal proposed to establish - in Praia - a Common Visa Application Centre.
-It has been operational since 2010, and it releases (more easily) short-term Schengen visas for Belgium, Austria, Finland, Slovenia, Luxembourg, Portugal, and the Czech Republic168.
-Another initiative addresses the 'Links between migration and development, Diasporas, money transfers'.
-The aim is to encourage the Cape Verdean diaspora to contribute to the development of their origin country, by transferring money and skills, and by facilitating circular and return migration in order to reduce the effects of the Brain Drain.
+It has been operational since 2010, and it releases (more easily) short-term Schengen visas for Belgium, Austria, Finland, Slovenia, Luxembourg, Portugal, and the Czech Republic.
+Another initiative addresses the 'Links between migration and development, diasporas, money transfers.
+The aim is to encourage the Cape Verdean diaspora to contribute to the development of their origin country, by transferring money and skills, and by facilitating circular and return migration in order to reduce the effects of brain drain.
 Portugal proposed the implementation of the so-called DIAS de Cabo Verde project.

 The 'Asylum and immigration' initiative has the purpose to assist and support Cape Verde to establish an asylum system which meets international standards.
-And lastly, another initiative refers to the 'Cooperation on border management, identity and travel documents, and the fight against illegal migration and trafficking in human beings' by increasing police cooperation between Cape Verde and Europol, but also by increasing maritime securitization and by strengthening the capacities of the Cape Verdean authorities.
-In addition, since human trafficking was not specifically criminalized by the Cape Verdean Penal Code, and in 2015 a new Penal Code was adopted in order to address this issue, supported by the Council169.As it can be appreciated from the above, the Mobility Partnership Agreement with Cape Verde includes several policies in order to support and foster the local administration to develop their immigration policies and legal frameworks, by influencing the implementation of national strategies."
+And lastly, another initiative refers to the 'Cooperation on border management, identity and travel documents, and the fight against irregular migration and trafficking in human beings' by increasing police cooperation between Cape Verde and Europol, but also by increasing maritime securitization and by strengthening the capacities of the Cape Verdean authorities.
+In addition, since human trafficking was not specifically criminalized by the Cape Verdean Penal Code, and in 2015 a new Penal Code was adopted in order to address this issue, supported